eReferral Adoption Strategies throughout the COVID-19 Pandemic

 -

-Virtual Care: A case study on virtual visits from a psychiatrist perspective
+Virtual Visits: A case study on the use and benefits of clinician-initiated virtual visits